Elastic pools help you manage and scale multiple Azure SQL databases

 A pool allows these unused DTUs to be shared across multiple databases, and so reduces the DTUs needed and overall cost.

 The aggregate DTU utilization across all 20 databases is illustrated by the black line in the preceding figure.
 This shows that the aggregate DTU utilization never exceeds 100 DTUs, and indicates that the 20 databases can share 100 eDTUs over this time period.
-This results in a 20x reduction in DTUs and a 13x price reduction compared to placing each of the databases in S3 performance levels for single databases.
+This results in a 20x reduction in DTUs and a 13x price reduction compared to placing each of the databases in S3 compute sizes for single databases.

 This example is ideal for the following reasons: